 For user identification purposes, Migri is required to handle user's personal data, such as name, personal identity code and date of birth.
 Information obtained through the service is recorded in the case management system used by the authorities, in accordance with the file description.
 Customers' personal data is handled in accordance with the related legislation and file descriptions.

-Users are responsible for ensuring the legibility of any attachments they submit with their application, and of any documents submitted afterwards.
+Users are responsible for ensuring the legibility of any attachments they submit with their application or announcement, and of any documents submitted afterwards.
 Application documents are retained in the service for a period of 90 days from the date on which a decision in the matter was served.
 The documents are then removed from the service.